Dawoodoz/DFPSR/Source/DFPSR/README.md

 ## Requirements

-* Just like when building your own desktop computer, ARM based mini-computers also need cooling if you plan to do something resource intensive non-stop for hours.
+* ARM based mini-computers also need cooling if you plan to do something resource intensive non-stop for hours.

 * Big-endian mode is untested and gives a warning if compiling using the DSR_BIG_ENDIAN macro.
 The file endian.h only exists in case that big-endian ever comes back to personal computers in the future.